rancher/docs/content/k3s/latest/en/running/_index.md

 Starting the Server
 ------------------

-The installation script will auto-detect if your OS is using systemd or openrc.
+The installation script will auto-detect if your OS is using systemd or openrc and start the service.
 When running with openrc logs will be created at `/var/log/k3s.log`, or with systemd in `/var/log/syslog` and viewed using `journalctl -u k3s`.

 When running the server manually you should get an output similar to: